mercury131/devops-duty-calendar/README.md

 ## Introduction

 In 2021 I started looking for a DevOps duty calendar.
 I needed a simple and convenient duty schedule calendar with a REST API which would message and call those on duty in case of an incident.
 I also required it to have duty reports and authorization through Active Directory.
 Obviously, the system was supposed to be Open Source and free.
 Unfortunately, I couldn’t find the perfect system.
-While searching I came across an amazing calendar from Kartones (https://github.com/Kartones/flask-calendar).
+While searching I came across an amazing calendar by Kartones (https://github.com/Kartones/flask-calendar).
 I decided to fork it and create the perfect accounting system for DevOps duty on my own.

 ## System Features